THEATER HISTORY BEFORE HOME THEATER SEATING BECAME POPULAR

 THEATER ARCHITECTURE & DESIGN

-Theater architecture is a design consideration that looks at ways in which space in a theater can be constructed to bring audiences closer to the performers.
+Historically, theater architecture is a design consideration that looks at ways in which space in a theater can be constructed to bring audiences closer to the performers.
 Architecture can create an audience, influence audience expectations, and both lessen or enhance an audience’s performance expectations.
 Costume design relates to the manipulation of apparel and clothing for a performer’s overall appearance in a play.
 The costume item is normally built from conception and includes research and design.

 Theater design relates to the creation of both sets and designs in a theater environment.
 Creative ideas are the hallmark of theater design, and theater designers usually work long hours for low pay.
 Makeup has to be applied very carefully and specifically to actors’ faces in the theater.
 After all, the characters have to be believable and also come across as sincere.